-A similar argument applies if your park owner is evicting you because she wants to raise your rent.
+A similar argument applies if your park owner is evicting you because they want to raise your rent.

-In a community with rent control, if the owner failed to get approval for her rent increase from the local rent board, the increase, and therefore the eviction, are illegal and the eviction case should be dismissed.
+In a community with rent control, if the owner failed to get approval for their rent increase from the local rent board, the increase, and therefore the eviction, are illegal and the eviction case should be dismissed.